Apple TV+ secured a ludicrously good cast for its flagship series, The Morning Show.

 What is The Morning Show about?

-The show appears to revolve around Levy’s relationships with Kessler and Jackson.
+The show revolves around Levy’s relationships with Kessler and Jackson.
 The former, as a man who is outed by the #MeToo movement, and the latter as a threat to her position in a world dominated by men.

-In an interview with Harper’s Bazaar, Reese Witherspoon explained that her relationship with Aniston’s character will not be “antagonistic”.
+In an interview with Harper’s Bazaar, Reese Witherspoon explained that her relationship with Aniston’s character isn’t “antagonistic”.

 “Our characters are two people with very similar goals but different ideologies because of their backgrounds,” she said.
 “Jen’s character existed in a world that was dominated by men.
 Just the fact that she existed was all that mattered.
 My character is like, ‘Hold on, no, no, no. If you’re not bringing other women with you, what are you doing?’
 It’s not antagonistic or competitive.
 It’s second-wave feminism meets fourth-wave feminism.”